 If during the initial 30-month period the Active Employee becomes eligible for Retiree Coverage, the Plan will continue to pay as the primary plan during the balance of the 30-month period.

-After the initial 30-month period, Medicare has primary responsibility and this Plan will pay second.
+After the initial 30-month period, Medicare has primary responsibility and this Plan will pay second for as long as the Active Employee's eligibility is maintained.

 Eligibility due to the Employee's retired status.